 “I am so sorry to hear about your house.
 My Dad wanted me to let you know that we have an extra turkey for Christmas, if you need one.”

-I was (homeless and) sleeping on Shleisel’s couch and had no clue what she was talking about.
+I was sleeping on Shleisel’s couch and had no clue what she was talking about.
 I texted one of my siblings who gave me an “oh yeah, the house burned down last weekend” kind of response.